-53. IBN RUSHD (Averroes) / ABD AL-MALIK IBN ABI AL-'ALA' IBN ZUHR (Avenzoar).
+37. IBN RUSHD (Averroes) / ABD AL-MALIK IBN ABI AL-'ALA' IBN ZUHR (Avenzoar).
 Abhomeron Abynzohar.
 Colliget Auerroys.

 [Venice, Gregorius de Gregoriis], 20 Sept.
 1514.
 Folio.
-Contemporary carta rustica binding. € 50,000 medical therapists of Moorish Spain, to write on the particulars.
-The resulting book was Ibn Zuhr's most important work, and it was highly influential in the West until the Renaissance.
+Contemporary carta rustica binding. € 50,000

 The "al-Taysir" ("Theysir") of Ibn Zuhr, and the "al-Kulliyyat" ("Colliget") of Ibn Rushd, here edited by Hieronymus Surianus.
 This is the fourth edition in all, the first having appeared in Venice in 1490.
-Printed by the press of Gregorius de Gregoriis, which in the same year had produced the first book entirely printed in Arabic, the famous Fano Book of Hours.
+Printed by the press of Gregorius de Gregorius, which in the same year had produced the first book entirely printed in Arabic, the famous Fano Book of Hours.

 The "Taysir" and the "Kulliyyat" were composed as complements to a comprehensive medical work on the anatomy of organs, health, disease, clinical symptoms, drugs and food, hygiene and therapeutics.
-Ibn Rushd, not himself a practicing physician, wrote on the generalities of medicine and invited Ibn Zuhr, one of the pre-eminent clinicians and
+Ibn Rushd, not himself a practicing physician, wrote on the generalities of medicine and invited Ibn Zuhr, one of the pre-eminent clinicians and medical therapists of Moorish Spain, to write on the particulars.
+The resulting book was Ibn Zuhr's most important work, and it was highly influential in the West until the Renaissance.